AlexeyGrk/next-pro/README.md

-# ReactJS Project: Courses Shop App!
+# ReactJS Project: Courses Store App!

-A Courses Shop SSG Project with NextJS
+A Courses Store SSG Project with NextJS

 ## Built With: